-Note: This post is part of understanding new features in full site editing (FSE) interface.
+Notes: This post is part 1 of understanding new features in full site editing (FSE) interface.
 This learning post is still in active development and updated regularly.
-The recently released Gutenberg 13.3 has enhanced and added some interesting block features including a new table of content blocks, border control and post terms variations features.
-Among theme […]
+One of the main goals of the Gutenberg site editor is to move the core block style CSS to JSON files.
+JSON files are machine readable and provide […]